MonikaBarget/FeministDH/casestudy2.md

 1. Charlie Daly and his mother Ellen are the largest nodes, corresponding with both men and women.
 1. Of the letters written by and to Charlie's sister Mary (Máire / May), predominantly those exchanged with Charlie and their brother Thomas have been preserved.
 1. Letters from and to Charlie's sister Susan were mainly exchanged with him and their mother.
 But Susan also corresponded with people outside the family, including men.
 1. The network includes seven letters written by Katherine Allman and 14 received by her.
-These letters were exchanged with just people: Charlie Daly, Thomas Daly, Ellen Daly and May Daly.
+These letters were exchanged with five people: Charlie Daly, Thomas Daly, Ellen Daly, Susan Daly and May Daly.
-1. Charlie's brother Cornelius (community in the top right corner) exclusively corresponded with men and one person of unidentified gender.
+1. Charlie's brother Cornelius (community in the top right corner) is exclusively connected with men and one person of unidentified gender.
+His letters in this network mainly relate to political activities and were thus exchanged with IRA members and supporters.

 ![Daly family correspondence network of 288 letters added to Letters 1916-1923 by autumn 2019](https://github.com/MonikaBarget/FeministDH/blob/master/Daly_network_19May2020.png)